declancm/windex.nvim/README.md

 ### Cleaner Window Movement

 * Treats tmux panes as neovim windows which allows for easy window/pane movement, with the same function.
+The {direction} values are: 'up', 'down', 'left' or 'right'.

   ```lua
   require('windex').switch_window({direction})
   ```

 * Save and quit the neovim window, or kill the tmux pane, in the selected direction.
+The {direction} values are: 'up', 'down', 'left' or 'right'.

   ```lua
   require('windex').close_window({direction})